chriskonnertz/string-calc/README.md

 }
 ```

-The items of the `$arguments` array will always be of type int or float.
+The items of the `$arguments` array will always have the type int or float.
 They will never be null.

 ### Separators

-A separator separates the arguments of a (mathematical) function.
+A separator is used to separate the arguments of a (mathematical) function.
 Out-of-the-box there is one separator symbol with one identifier: `,`

 Good usage examples: